 The American Burn Association’s report on burn incidences is startling: each year, over 480, 000 burn injuries require medical treatment, 40,000 burn injuries require hospitalization (30,000 of which are at specialized burn centers), and more than 3,200 burn injuries result in death.

-The ABA also reports that the majority of burn accidents, 69 percent, occurred in the home; 9 percent were work-related; 7 percent were caused by street/highway accidents; 5 percent recreational-related; and the remaining 10 percent involved other burn incidents.
+The ABA also reports that the majority of burn accidents, 69 percent, occurred in the home; 9 percent were work-related; 7 percent were caused by street/highway accidents; 5 percent were recreational-related; and the remaining 10 percent involved other burn incidents.

 At J&Y Law, our burn injury attorneys have the knowledge and skills essential for conducting extensive investigations to determine the cause of burn accidents, identify the responsible parties, and hold them accountable.
 Above all, we will fight for your right to just compensation.